AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-46683-shipping-price-shows-not-yet-calculated.md

 1. Proceed to checkout as a guest.
 1. On the shipping step, select *$0 - free shipping* and proceed to the payment step.
 1. Check *Order Summary* on the payment step.
 It shows "$0 - Free Shipping - Free".
-1. Apply coupon code *35off* that updates the subtotal and makes it less than $75.
+1. Apply the coupon code *35off*, it will update the subtotal and make it less than $75.
 1. Check *Order Summary* on the payment step.

 <u>Expected results</u>: